SkolaOffline/skolaoffline/README.md

 ## Installation
 ### Android
+#### GPlay
+We have internal testing program, if you want to join, write us an email to [bettateam.skolaoffline@gmail.com](bettateam.skolaoffline@gmail.com) and we will add you in.

+#### APK
-Currently, the only way to install SOF is by manually installing [this file](skola_offline.apk)(**missing, will correct**) to your phone, double clicking it and clicking through all the security warnings.
+The other way to install SOF is by manually installing [this file](skola_offline.apk)(**missing, will correct**) to your phone, double clicking it and clicking through all the security warnings.

-We are working on Google Play.
+Be aware that this APK may be outdated.

 ### Windows
 In progress...